openshift-labs/lab-tekton-pipelines/README.md

 The name of the pod used to start the workshop will be ``lab-tekton-pipelines-spawner``.

-### Deploying on Red Hat Product Demo System

-The workshop is found in the catalog under the *Workshops* folder and is named *OCP4 Pipelines Workshop*.

-Once the cluster is deployed, follow the directions in the next section to begin the workshop itself.

 ## Running the Workshop

 Access homeroom URL: